 Outreach Programs or On-Site by Request

-Up Yonda Farm’s staff can come to your location and present a variety of topics.
-Our nature outreach programs can be a great supplement to the classroom education received by your students.
-The programs we offer compliment New York State core curricula and give the students an opportunity to learn in a very hands-on environment.
+Up Yonda Farm’s staff can present a wide variety of topics either at Up Yonda Farm or come to your location.
+Our nature programs can be a great supplement to the classroom education received by your students.
+The programs we offer compliment New York State core curricula, are NGSS aligned, and give the students an opportunity to learn in a very hands-on environment.
 All of our programs are offered rain or shine and can be presented indoors and outdoors.

 Program topics can be presented at Up Yonda Farm or at your location

 Monarch Butterflies – Learn about this fascinating insect and its annual migration.
 Discover the life cycle and body parts of butterflies and help a naturalist tag and release Monarchs as part of the University of Kansas’ Monarch Watch Program.
 This program can only take place during September.

 Changing Trees – Discover why trees are an important natural resource for humans and wildlife.
 Learn how trees grow and the parts of a tree through hands-on activities.
 Take a hike and learn to identify common local species.

 Ready or Not – When winter comes, animals need to be prepared to cope with cold temperatures and snow.
 Learn about animal survival skills including; migration, hibernation, dormancy and adaptation.
 Discover Adirondack wildlife through skulls, pelts, specimens and animal tracks.

 Planetarium – Learn to identify some of the constellations in our sky and hear about the mythology behind them.
 You will become familiar with star patterns, their names and locations, and even how they are created.
 This program uses StarLab, a portable planetarium and has limited audience space.
 Our StarLab also supports Earth Science classes with both Regents Astronomy and Plate Tectonics presentations and Life Science with the Biological Cell presentation.